top of page

 That’s the part that takes my breath away.

 They made legacies out of scraps.
 Faith out of famine.
 And strength out of silence.
 No one gave them rest, so they took refuge in their faith.
-No one called them powerful, so they became the power—generation after generation.
+No one called them powerful, so they became the power... generation after generation.

-Many of them witnessed the unthinkable—fathers, brothers, husbands, and sons taken brutally beaten—or worse—lynched right before their eyes.
+Many of them witnessed the unthinkable—fathers, brothers, husbands, and sons taken and brutally beaten—or worse—lynched right before their eyes.
 Grief didn’t give them time to fall apart.
 They had to pick up the pieces of their pain and find a way to go on.
 To keep their children alive… and their hope.

-I come from women who had every reason to give up—but didn’t.
+I come from women who had every reason to give up... but didn’t.
 Who were told to shrink, but somehow found a way to stretch beyond themselves.
 They fed whole families with next to nothing.
 Pressed through sorrow and still stirred joy into a pot of food.
 And had the insight to whisper encouragement to their children while nobody was encouraging them.

 These women weren’t soft in the way the world portrays softness.
-They were tender in the places that mattered—and tough in the places where it counted.
+They were tender in the places that mattered and tough in the places where it counted.
 Their lives weren’t perfect, but their love?

 It lasted.